Visitors/Tourism

 Tourist Attractions

-Of the attractions which reported visitor numbers, the top 5 Shetland tourist attractions in 2023 and 2024 were:
+Of the attractions which reported visitor numbers, the top 5 Shetland tourist attractions in 2025 were:

 - Shetland Museum and Archives